 - Have modest investment knowledge.

-Owning one of these all-in-one funds could provide you with one stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.
+Owning an all-in-one fund could provide you with one-stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.
 The ETF, depending upon the risk tolerance you want to take, will do all the heavy lifting for you!